 Code of Business Standards

-The trust that the GLS Group receives from customers, employees, business partners, and the public is a top priority.
+The GLS Group's trust from customers, employees, business partners, and the public is a top priority.

-To further strengthen this trust, the GLS Group has assigned itself a Code of Business Standards that establishes the fundamental values and standards of behavior of the company in binding form for all employees.
+To further strengthen this trust, the GLS Group has assigned itself a Code of Business Standards that establishes the company's fundamental values and standards of behavior in binding form for all employees.

 The GLS Code of Business Standards forms the basis of all business decisions and regulates responsible interaction with all stakeholders.